Logo Futurismo

 Agrião is not the type of trail where you will see crowds of tourists.
 It is a well-kept secret by locals and real adventurers.

-Wonderful landscapes, incredible views, and abundant nature are to be discovered.
+Wonderful landscapes, incredible views, and abundant natural beauty await discovery.
 Indeed, sweet pittosporum, acacia, and Persea indica are displayed along the way, in addition to pastures and an old mill.
-The linear trail is about 3 hours long (4.5 km) one way and not very hard if you walk only one way.
+The linear trail is approximately 3 hours long (4.5 km) one way and is not very challenging if you walk only in one direction.
 Otherwise, you will need more time and energy to get back to the starting point.

 Pro Tip

 It is better to go on this adventure with a driving guide, as you will not have to walk both ways.
 Plus, the trail is about 1 hour away from Ponta Delgada by car.
-Our guide will drive you safely while you can relax and enjoy the views.
+Our guide will drive you safely, allowing you to relax and take in the stunning views.

 At Ribeira Quente, you can swim at the beautiful beach of Praia do Fogo, which is mainly enjoyed by locals on sunny days.
 It is the perfect way to cool down after a hike.